dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 ---in full if you want to understand said nuances and implications deeply.

-> \"The code alone is sovereign.
-There is no exception.\" ---Erik Cason
+> The code alone is sovereign.
+There is no exception. ---Erik Cason

 Bitcoin provides an automated framework for trust-minimized, digital money.
 It defines the rules of the game and makes changing these rules